The oven does most of the work in this delicious one pan, autumn inspired maple roasted pork tenderloin recipe with Fall veggies!

-Anyways, onward to better times ahead.
 This pork tenderloin with apples and Brussel Sprouts is so delicious, super simple and just screams fall.
-Don't skip the final step of making the pan sauce with all the leftover marinade and pork drippings as it really takes this recipe over the top.
+The pork is marinaded then given a hard sear in a hot skillet before being roasted with fall vegetables.
+Don't skip the final step of making the pan sauce with all the leftover marinade and pork drippings.
+It really takes this recipe over the top.

 This recipe makes a meal in itself but I love serving it with some boiled sweet potatoes mashed with butter, sour cream, salt, pepper and a pinch of cinnamon to catch all those fabulous juices.
 So.
 Good.

 Pork must register an internal temperature of 145 degrees F before it is safe to eat.

 No one wants to eat raw meat, but we also don't want dry pork!